Signposts

 The efforts to save Glendalough were not succeeding and in 1914 Archbishop Clune suggested the Oblates sell Glendalough, as it would be redundant with changes in government policy for juvenile offenders.
 Once again there were protracted quibbles about ownership of property.
 The effort made to save Glendalough by having it classified as an orphanage, aroused the Archbishop’s suspicion as he thought it merely a ruse.
 The move was in fact suggested by the Secretary to the Government Department.
 The Archbishop was keen to see it closed, though he wanted to keep the land for an Agricultural College while the Oblates kept the debt.
 The matter was finally settled with the sale of the school to the Little Sisters of the Poor in 1921.
 Given the small population of the colony, it is little wonder that Glendalough at its peak only numbered about 70 boys.
 With a change in government policy the number dropped to 14.”

-RecordsAs the facility was known as an “Industrial Farm School” in Departmental reports and the preceding history indicates a majority of boys having been ‘convicted cases’, it is clear that many children were placed at St Kevin’s by the state.
-Therefore the Department for Community Development should be the first port of call for anyone searching for records.
+RecordsAs the facility was known as an “Industrial Farm School” in Departmental reports and the preceding history indicates a majority of boys having been ‘convicted cases’, it is clear that many children were placed at St Kevin’s by the State.
+Therefore the Department of Communities should be the first port of call for anyone searching for records.

 “A Piece of the Story” indicates that “very few records exist but some references can be found in Congregational materials.”
 Contact details for the Archivist of the Oblates are given below.